stackclass/charts/README.md

 ## Documentation

-- All the helm chart source code will be committed to master branch, all the charts will be placed under `/charts` and each chart will be  separate with their own folder

 - The `index.yaml` will be committed to `gh-pages` branch, which represent an accessible page.
 The helm repository required an `index.yaml` file to show its charts structure